 Job Description for a Fire Chief

 A fire chief is a firefighter who has accumulated the education, training and experience needed to advance through the ranks.
 Working with other emergency response leaders, a fire chief helps coordinate fire control, rescue, hazardous material clean-up and medical treatment efforts.
 A fire chief uses his or her experience in fire protection and prevention to direct the response of firefighters to limit damage, danger and loss of life.
 He or she also enforces municipal fire codes and ensures public safety by inspecting fire alarm and protection systems in existing and new construction.

 Employment Outlook and Salary Info for Fire Chiefs

-The U.S. Bureau of Labor Statistics (BLS) projected jobs for first-line supervisors of firefighting and prevention workers (including fire chiefs) to increase 5% during the 2014-2024 decade.
-In May 2015, the BLS noted that these supervisors brought home an average annual salary of $74,970.
+The U.S. Bureau of Labor Statistics (BLS) projected jobs for first-line supervisors of firefighting and prevention workers (including fire chiefs) to increase as fast as the average during the 2018-2028 decade.
+In May 2018, the BLS noted that these supervisors brought home an mean annual salary of $80,310.

 Fire Chief Job Duties

 Although a fire chief does perform firefighting, rescue and medical response services, he or she is primarily an administrator.
 The fire chief schedules and assigns duties to firefighters, trains and drills them in firefighting and rescue techniques, evaluates their performance and oversees their advancement.
 The chief also monitors the care and maintenance of the fire station and all equipment, submits requests for new acquisitions and works with fire department budgets.
 He or she makes sure firefighters follow established policies and procedures by keeping records and reports of all fire response actions.

 Requirements for Fire Chiefs